The 8 Sweetest Coffees to Satisfy Your Sweet Tooth

 Vietnamese iced coffee

-This drink can’t be rushed.
-Coarsely ground coffee is added to a special Vietnamese brewer known as a phin cà phê and brewed for around 10 minutes.
+This drink requires patience.
+You add coarsely ground coffee to a special Vietnamese brewer called a phin cà phê and allow it to brew for about 10 minutes.

-The filtered coffee is then combined with lots of condensed milk and poured over ice.
+You then combine the filtered coffee with a generous amount of condensed milk and pour it over ice.
 If you live in a large city, you should definitely check out the local Vietnamese neighbourhood to try this sweet treat.

 Irish coffee

-The drink is often served in a tall, clear glass to show off the delicious layers.
-The coffee is drunk through the cream, which is sometimes dusted with cocoa powder.
+Typically served in a tall, clear glass, the drink showcases its appealing layers.
+Drinkers sip the coffee through the cream, which is often dusted with cocoa powder for added flavor.

-Another famous cocktail that’s become quite fashionable as of late is the espresso martini.
+Another cocktail that has recently gained popularity is the espresso martini.
 This is definitely one of the sweeter cocktails you’ll find.

 An espresso martini is a mix of espresso, vodka, coffee liqueur, and sugar syrup.
 The coffee liqueur contains heaps of sugar that should satisfy even the sweetest tooth.

-The ingredients are combined in a cocktail shaker filled with ice, which is then shaken, strained, and poured into a chilled martini glass.
+Combine the ingredients in a cocktail shaker filled with ice, then shake, strain, and pour the mixture into a chilled martini glass.

 Affogato